jag-academy/mkdocs/docs/doc_rot.md

 Then the code is separated in an operation named *Tangle* And the article is prepared for publication in an operation called *weaving*

-# Elments of a software tuterial
+# Elments of a software tutorial

 * Description of the software
 * Installation and setup
- - Prerequisites
+    * Prerequisites
- - Installation
+    * Installation
- - Configuration (if needed)
+    * Configuration (if needed)
 * Basic example
- - Example input
+    * Example input
- - step by step instructions that the user should perform
+    * step by step instructions that the user should perform
- - Expected output
+    * Expected output
 * Conclusion and next steps

 Given that I present a (basic tutorial to use pandoc)[../pandoc/]